 Kata Arrangements

 The Shūyūkan source states explicitly that the Aisu Kage-ryū secret techniques transmitted by Yagyū Ie-nobu include the Empi of the famous Eimokuroku, the Empi-oku set including Shishi Funjin and Yamagasumi, and the Tengushō Tachi-kazu Kamae Hachi, which is of Kage-ryū origin (陰流由来).
 Both Empi and Tengushō belong to Aisu's transmission and trace to the Udo Iwaya revelation.
 The set Shinkage-ryū calls Empi (燕飛, "swallow flying") was originally called Saruhi (猿飛, "monkey flying") in Aisu's Kage-ryū.
-The Bubishi-recorded "Kage-ryū Mokuroku" contains tachi-names including Saruhi (猿飛), Sarukai (猿回), and Yamakage (山陰) as opposed to the later Empi and Enkai naming of Shinkage-ryū.
+The Bubishi-recorded "Kage-ryū Mokuroku" contains tachi-names including Saruhi (猿飛) and Sarukai (猿回) as opposed to the later Empi and Enkai naming used in later Yagyū Shinkage-ryū.

-Empi-oku (Shishi Funjin or "lion's frenzy" and Yamagasumi or "mountain mist") are also listed in the Bubishi but typically omitted from later Yagyū makimono — a blank space is left where they would be written, part of the concealment efforts associated to upper-level teachings.
+Empi-oku (Shishi Funjin or "lion's frenzy" and Yamagasumi or "mountain mist") are also listed in the Bubishi but not explicitly written in later Yagyū makimono — a blank space is left where they would be written, part of the concealment efforts associated to upper-level teachings.
 These two kata in modern practice involve techniques practiced against ryōto (dual sword), several other counters against ryōto are also found in Tengushō.

 Shinmyō-ken